EliasB8/100-days-of-code/log.md

 ### Day 75: September 18 Friday, 2020

 **Today's Progress**: Okay so d3 is one of those concepts that you thought you understand but you have to go trhough to complete a project.
 Am working on the first project a bar chat ... still stuck zo!

+### Day 76 - 77: September 19 - 20 Saturday - Sunday, 2020

+**Today's Progress**: Okay so I have been trying to figure out how to do the first project and I some how manage to get here for the past two days.
+It is still a working progress but at least there is some visualization!!